mmcnally1/changelog_generator/README.md

 A HuggingFace API key is required to run the changelog generator.
 They are free to create and use, and instructions for creating one can be found at (https://www.geeksforgeeks.org/how-to-access-huggingface-api-key/).
 Once you have your API key, store it in a `.env` file in the changelog_tool folder under the variable name HF_TOKEN.
-Then you can install the dependencies (the dependencies may take 10-15 to install, and Python >= 3.10 is required):
+Then you can install the dependencies (the dependencies may take 10-15 minutes to install, and Python >= 3.10 is required):
 ```
+cd changelog_tool
 pip install -r requirements.txt
 ```
 and run the program: